ceph/ceph/SubmittingPatches.rst

 SIGNING CONTRIBUTIONS
 =====================

-In order to keep the record of code attribution clean within the source repository, please follow these guidelines for signing patches submitted to the project.
+In order to keep the record of code attribution clean within the source repository, follow these guidelines for signing patches submitted to the project.
 These definitions are taken from those used by the Linux kernel and many other open source projects.

 1. Sign your work